logu/n2SPGMnrmgDRpEYrYBtQWr4RBjUEJ9b6qv59k7bw/README.md

 # MyFca

-> This is project to submit the test sent on 01/03/2019
+> This is a project to submit the test sent on 01/03/2019

 - This project is built as a RESTful API to make use of HTTP requests to GET, PUT, POST and DELETE data.
 - The implementation of all the CRUD APIs is made by using Nodejs and Mongoose.
 - The documentation of this APIs is implemented using Swagger.
-- For a secure access of the API JWT authentication is implemented with using Passportjs.
+- For a secure access of the API, JWT authentication is implemented with the use of Passportjs.

 ## Usage

-Just clone this repository, install dependencies and start application:
+Clone this repository, install dependencies and start application:

 #### Clone and install dependencies
 ```bash